Validating and deciding on applications

 Decisions on most planning applications are made by the Council’s planning officers under delegated powers.

-However, if the proposal is major or very controversial it will usually be referred to the Planning Committee for a decision.
-If the application is to be determined by the Planning Committee and you have made representations you will receive written notification of the date, time and venue for the meeting.
+However, if the proposal is major or very controversial it will usually be referred to the relevant Planning Committee for a decision.
+If the application is to be determined by one of the Planning Committees and you have made representations you will receive written notification of the date, time and venue for the meeting.
 You will also be given the opportunity to speak at the meeting.

 The Council's Scheme of Delegation also enables local Members to request, not more than 28 days after the application is validated, that an application is brought before the Planning Committee if there are valid planning reasons for doing so.
 You can find your local councillors on the website.